 Six weeks earlier I had broken my foot.
 I was mindlessly out running down the trails in northern California when I noticed a sharp shooting pain in my left foot.
 One moment I was whipping through the woods, beginning to contemplate lunch; the next I could barely walk.
 I had to limp the two or three miles back to my car.
 Three weeks later I could still barely walk.

 "What kind of tendonitis is this?!"
 I asked myself as I tried, through excruciating pain, to test the injury with sets of calf raises while waiting for the bus.
 Eventually an x-ray showed that I had completely broken my second metatarsal.
 The bone was displaced, the ends skewed away from each other.
 It looked like a mangled steel girder, sheared apart through structural strain.
-I was lucky I did not need surgery, but in hindsight, I doubt the calf raises helped.
+I was lucky I did not need surgery.
+In hindsight, I doubt the calf raises helped.

 So here I was pool running with the ladies.
 My only solace was that I could not afford the bright blue flotation vest that makes pool running easier; so I looked slightly less geeky.
-But let’s be honest: no one will never look bad-ass treading water.
+But let us be honest: no one will never look bad-ass treading water.

 So why bother?
-Why not spend the extra two hours a day wasted on pool running off reading a book or catching up on work?
-Why would I even spend ten minutes every day doing something I really don’t enjoy?
-We really don’t have that much time here before we croak.
+Why not spend the time wasted on pool running reading a book or catching up on work?
+Why, when we have so little time on this earth, would I spend even ten minutes every day doing something I really don’t enjoy?

-But have we not all been trained, perhaps indoctrinated, to think that we shouldn’t give up?
-That we should persist through hardship and that persistence is, in itself, of some sort of value?
-However vaguely articulated, aren’t we told there is some payoff by our parents and teachers and presidents?
-If we work just hard enough, put off just enough social evenings to grab an hour of sleep, skip just enough Netflix, we’ll have created something in ourselves that is truly worthwhile, important, admirable, and marketable.
+Have we not, however, been trained, perhaps indoctrinated, to think that we shouldn’t give up?
+That we should persist through hardship?
+That persistence is, in and of itself, of some sort of value?
+However vaguely articulated, are we not told there is some payoff to pointless grit by our parents and teachers and presidents?
+If we work just hard enough, we were told, if we put off just enough social evenings to grab an hour of sleep, skip just enough Netflix, then we will create something in ourselves that is truly worthwhile, important, and admirable... or at least marketable.

 Naturally, doing water aerobics in the rain leads one to question this effort.
 What is to be gained, really, from running a 10K faster than I did two years ago?
 Why struggle?
 What will it change?
 How will it put food on empty plates, or help those struggling with endemic illness, or stop sectarian violence?